IngeniousCoder/PassGuard-Issues/README.md

 Third to get **30** valid errors gets $1

-Critical Errors (ie. Completely affect core functionality of server) count as 5 valid errors
+Critical Errors (ie. Completely affect core functionality of server) count as 5 valid errors If you manage to retrieve the vault contents of another user, that is instantly 30 valid errors.

 ## Eligibility
 1. Members must be part of ANY of the following IA-based Projects